First quarter moon: All you need to know

 A first quarter moon appears as a half-illuminated moon in the sky from anywhere in the world.
 However, it looks opposite in opposite hemispheres.

-In the northern hemisphere, the right half of the moon is visible, and in the southern hemisphere, the left half of the moon is visible.
+The right half of the moon is visible in the Northern Hemisphere, and the left half of the moon is visible in the Southern Hemisphere.

 New moon